ettizzard/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem
+    Our original biological read fastq files contain all of our reads undistinguished by index.
+We need to organize all of these reads into pairs of new fastq files based on their index matching status.
+One pair of new fastq files needs to include all reads with matching index pairs.
+A second pair of fastq files needs to include index-hopped reads.
+The final pair of fastq files needs to include reads with unknown/low quality indices.
 2. Describe output
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode